How to have a smooth Divorce – Get past the Financial disclosure

 In essence, it’s an opportunity for both parties to “show their cards”, and requires the submission of supporting documentation that proves things like savings, investments, pensions and other assets each spouse has.

 Let’s be straight here – it’s not exciting but it is essential.
-So be prepared to start digging through those drawers at home for dusty bank statements, credit reports, property deeds and the like.
-Financial disclosure also requires the declaration of the nature of any debts and liabilities you’ve had at three key stages:
+So be prepared to start digging through those drawers at home for dusty bank statements, credit reports, property deeds and the like. financial disclosure also requires the declaration of the nature of any debts and liabilities you’ve had at three key stages:

 - On the day you were married (Then)